GMC-DRL/MetaBox/README.md

 ## Citing MetaBox

+The PDF version of the paper is available [here](https://arxiv.org/abs/2310.08252).
 If you find our MetaBox useful, please cite it in your publications or projects.

 ```latex
 @inproceedings{metabox,